Confinement and shear effects on the rotational diffusion of a minimal virus-inspired colloidal particle: Conclusions and perspectives

-Overall, these results indicated that, in confined systems, variations in the number of peplomers significantly influence rotational diffusion only when oscillatory shear effects dominate.
+Overall, our findings indicated that, in confined systems, variations in the number of peplomers influence rotational diffusion when oscillatory shear or thermal effects completely dominate.
 This finding is relevant to understanding how the rotational dynamics of virus-inspired particles can be modified in complex environments where multiple forces compete, such as those encountered by enveloped viruses in respiratory pathways \cite{Kaler}.
 Furthermore, the minimal virus model considered here may serve as a useful starting point to explore microscopic contributions to the rheological response of virus suspensions, since rotational behavior under oscillatory forcing reflects the interplay between viscous and elastic effects \cite{Kanso3, Roca, Jara}.

-In summary, the rotational response of a virus-inspired particle model immersed in a fluid with competing forces may provide qualitative insight into physical mechanisms that influence the alignment of the peplomer near a target surface, a process that has been suggested to play a role in virus–cell interactions \cite{Kanso}.
+In summary, the rotational response of a virus-inspired particle model immersed in a fluid with competing forces might provide qualitative insight into physical mechanisms that influence the alignment of the peplomer near a target surface, a process that has been suggested to play a role in virus–cell interactions \cite{Kanso}.

-Last but not least, the results explicitly showed that the effect of the peplomer distribution is a characteristic that must be considered at high values of the $Pe$ number.
+Last but not least, the results also suggested that the effect of the peplomer distribution is a characteristic that must be considered at high values of the $Pe$ number.
 Future work may explore how variations in the symmetry and size of surface protrusions, as well as the degree of confinement, further influence the rotational dynamics of virus-inspired particles.